therewasaguy/th-geocoder/README.md

 lens-data-geocoder
 ================

+A data transform component that retrieves the latitude and longitude coordinates of a location or set of locations.
+It also can retrieve the location name, given a set or multple sets of coordinates.

-See the [component page](http://nishacodes.github.io/lens-data-geocoder) for more information.
+See the [component page](http://lenses.github.io/lens-data-geocoder) for more information.

-## Getting Started

-We've put together a [guide for lens-data-geocoder](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.